Terms used:

 Representation of Sections on Panels

-At Challenge/Regional, Canadian Championships and Canada Cup, if possible, the appointed Technical Controller and Technical Specialists for a particular Category should be from different Skate Canada Sections; however, this is not mandatory.
+At Regional Synchronized Skate Championships, Skate Canada Challenge, Skate Canada Trophy, the Canadian Figure Skating Championships, and Skate Canada Cup, if possible, the appointed Technical Controller and Technical Specialists for a particular Category should be from different Skate Canada Sections; however, this is not mandatory.
 If possible, the Referee and Technical Controller should be from different Skate Canada Sections.

 Sectional Championships, Regional Synchronized Skating Championships